 - Patients utilize social media in other sectors, but not as much in healthcare.
 Projections indicate providers need to get on this as preferences change.

-Ultimately, the goal is to provide better healthcare and improve patient outcomes while reducing costs and driving efficiencies throughout the healthcare industry.
+Ultimately, the goal is to provide better healthcare and improve patient outcomes while reducing costs and driving efficiencies throughout the healthcare industry – the consumerism definition.

 The Impact of Healthcare Consumerism